g8os/home/specs/full-schema.md

  - [ZeroTier](https://github.com/zerotier/ZeroTierOne) default network integration
  - [IPFS](https://github.com/ipfs/ipfs) support integration

-# initramfs
+# 0-Initramfs
-To start the core0, we currently bundle it in an initramfs.
+To start the core0, we currently bundle it in an 0-Initramfs.
-The full details about initramfs can be found on [the dedicated repository](https://github.com/g8os/initramfs)
+The full details about 0-Initramfs can be found on [the dedicated repository](https://github.com/zero-os/0-initramfs)

 ## Why bundle it ?
-We build an initramfs which is bundled with the kernel.
+We build an 0-Initramfs which is bundled with the kernel.
 This allow us to sign the kernel one time and make sur that it cannot be altered or replaced on our SecureBoot environment.

 ## Content
-Initramfs contains:
+0-Initramfs contains:
 - `busybox` (mostly full)
 - `core0`
 - `ipfs` (integrated with core0)